Åsa Mogensen

 Åsa Elisabeth Mogensen (born 21 June 1972 as Åsa Eriksson) is a Swedish former handball player.
 She is the player with most caps (251) for the Sweden women's handball team and she scored 1087 goals for the Swedish national team.

-She was Swedish junior curler too, played on 1991 and 1992 World Junior Championships.
+In the 1993-94 and 1994-95 seasons, she was the Swedish league topscorer.

+She won the Danish Cup in 1999, where she was also named tournament MVP.

+After her playing career, she has worked as a coach at various Danish clubs.